Life isn’t all Lambos and luxury but for today at least we’re turning our cameras to practical tips to improve your car photography techniques.

 Making your decision on your angle of view is personal.
 There’s no right or wrong option generally speaking.
 You need to get a feeling for the car, think about where the best lines or features are and how you’re going to show them off.

 Sometimes a low angle, even shot on the ground looking up, will make cars look more powerful and menacing and other times a standard viewpoint will be more suitable.

-As a photographer, you are in full control of what reflects in the car.
-Take a look around you, then look closely at the car and see what reflects off its surface – shiny bonnets and tinted windows are the biggest issues you’ll encounter.
+As a photographer you are in full control of what reflects in the car.
+Take a look around you, then look closely at the car and see what reflects off its surface – shiny bonnets and tinted windows are the biggest issue you’ll encounter.